 You are encouraged to report side effects of prescription drugs to FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

 For product information, adverse event reports, and product complaint reports, please contact:

 Salix Product Information Call Center

-Please click here for full Prescribing Information for RELISTOR tablets and RELISTOR injection.
+Please click here for full Prescribing Information for RELISTOR tablets and RELISTOR injection, including medication guide.